apache/www-site/content/security/committers.md

 1. The project team investigates the report and either rejects or accepts it.

-1. If the proejct team rejects the report, the team writes to the reporter to explain why, with a copy to `security@project.apache.org` if it exists, or to `security@apache.org`.
+1. If the project team rejects the report, the team writes to the reporter to explain why, with a copy to `security@project.apache.org` if it exists, or to `security@apache.org`.

 1. If the project team accepts the report, the team writes to the reporter to let them know that they have accepted the report and that they are working on a fix.

-1. The project team requests a CVE (<a href="https://cve.mitre.org/" target="_blank">Common Vulnerabilites and Exposures</a>) name from `security@apache.org` by sending an e-mail with the subject "CVE request for..." and providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVEs or if multiple reports should be merged under a single CVE.
+1. The project team requests a CVE (<a href="https://cve.mitre.org/" target="_blank">Common Vulnerabilites and Exposures</a>) name from the internal portal, `https://cveprocess.apache.org`.
+Alternatively by sending an e-mail with the subject "CVE request for..." to `security@apache.org`, providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVEs or if multiple reports should be merged under a single CVE.

-1. The ASF security team will allocate a CVE and send a link to the internal portal, `https://cveprocess.apache.org`, where the project team can enter details of the vulnerability.
+1. The ASF security team will allocate a CVE and send a link to the internal portal where the project team can enter details of the vulnerability.

 1. The project team agrees on a fix on their private list.